-Well, I’ve been a ghost on my own blog, but it’s been for a good cause: Christian History Issue #101, on Healthcare and this space.)in the Mission of the Church, is headed to the printer this Friday, Sept.
-30. (To see it when it goes online in the coming weeks, watch
+Well, I’ve been a ghost on my own blog, but it’s been for a good cause: Christian History Issue #101, on Healthcare and Hospitals in the Mission of the Church, is headed to the printer this Friday, Sept.
+30. (To see it when it goes online in the coming weeks, watch this space.)

 A small taste of the issue, my editor’s note: